I heard one of the best ever Blogging Success Stories at the Social Media Tourism Symposium. Lauren

 One of the biggest things that destinations want is social content!
 I hear this all the time, getting enough content is an issue.
 I think that a lot of organisations just get excited to work with me because of my passion for Social Media.

-For people that have worked in destination marketing for many years it’s great for them to work with a fresh and enthusiastic mind.
+For people who have worked in destination marketing for many years it’s great for them to work with a fresh and enthusiastic mind.
 I don’t work with many brands except those listed that sponsor me.
 It’s not that I wouldn’t do it, it just has to interest me photographically.

 How do you think brands can get the most value from working for you?